marijnh/Eloquent-JavaScript/04_data.md

 combinations of the variables were observed.
 The output of the formula is a number between -1 and 1 that describes the correlation.

-We could take the event of eating ((pizza)) and put that in a table like this:
+We could take the event of eating ((pizza)) and put that in a frequency table like this, where each number indicates the amount of times that combination occurred in our measurements:

 {{figure {url: "img/pizza-squirrel.svg", alt: "Eating pizza versus turning into a squirrel", width: "7cm"}}}